7 Little Things To Help You Grow Lash Business Without Money

 - Is a domain available for this name?
 You need to find an affordable domain too.

 - What does the name make a person visualize?
 Beta-test this with a target customer.

 - Shortlist one name, then two backup names.

 Once you’re done with the naming ceremony, it’s important to register the lash brand name you selected.
 This keeps you safe from fraud.
 I strongly suggest getting a lawyer to discuss legal compliances for a lash extension brand based on your location.

 After this, you need a vision board.
 If you’re shy of a vision board, go old-fashioned.
-Get a pen and pencil.
-Start writing down answer to the following
+Get a pen and a pencil.
+Start writing down the answer to the following

 – Your Vision: